MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### getProperty

-Return the value of a specified property from a JSON object or return the root property from the memory scope.
+Return the value of a specified property or the root property from a JSON object.

-#### Return the value of a specified property from a JSON object
+#### Return the value of a specified property

 ```
 getProperty(<JSONObject>, '<propertyName>')